cohoe/workstation/README.md

 ## TODO
 ### Organization and Features
 * NVIDIA kernel modules.
 Packages are broken so this may be a manual thing.
+* Chrome, Slack, Flash, etc repos should be part of their role.
+* Chrome use_repos is not tested in all cases.

 ### System
 * VirtualBox needs fixed